2021 Kaiser Permanente Medicare Part D formulary Kaiser Permanente and affiliated pharmacies

 If you appoint a representative to act on your behalf, you both must sign and date a Disclosure Authorization form along with your Medicare Authorized Representative statement, which gives that person legal permission to act as your appointed representative.♦

-You can ask for a coverage determination in the following ways:
+Effective January 1, 2021, you can ask for a coverage determination in the following ways:

 How long will it take for a decision?